loremipsumdonec/optimizely-cms-models/posts/lets_investigate_server_side_rendering/lets_investigate_server_side_rendering_part_3.md

 ## Conclusion

 We have now succeeded in server-side rendering the React application in Optimizely CMS and we have a good foundation to continue working with.
-In the next part, we will focus on using view models and build a slightly more classic application, which has a navigation and some other functions.
+In the next part, we will focus on build a slightly more classic application.